 If you don’t have a tub or big sink available, using two or three 5 gallon buckets will do the trick.
 With a 5-gallon bucket, cut a hole in the center of the lid so you can fit your agitator handle through it.

-If you’re a traveller, camper, hiker and so on, there are portable systems available, like the The Scrubba Wash Bag.
+If you’re a traveler, camper, hiker and so on, there are portable systems available, like the The Scrubba Wash Bag.
 It’s essentially a bag where you put water and the clothes you want to wash by rubbing them for a few minutes.

 It’s not ideal but, given that it’s portable, it should be more than enough.
 A good addition to an INCH bag or for people who spend a lot of time in the outdoors.